bartoszlenar/Validot/docs/DOCUMENTATION.md

 - Called with keys (`name` or `messageKey`) for the first time, `WithTranslation` creates the underlying dictionaries.
 - Called multiple times with the same keys (`name` and `messageKey`), `WithTranslation` overwrites the previous value with the provided `translation` value.
-- `WithTranslation` can be also used to overwrite the existing (e.g. default) values.
-In order to do that, you need to check the message key that the rule uses.
+- `WithTranslation` can be also used to overwrite the existing values (like the default ones or those added before, with another `WithTranslation` method, in whatever form).
+  - In order to do overwrite the default value, you need to check the message key that the rule uses.
   - Good to read;
     - [Translations](#translations) - how translations works.
     - [Rules](#rules) - the list of rules and their message keys.